Abdisamad001/sarinai/README.md

-## chart creator machine learning project
+## This project is a chart creator by using machine learning